 2014 Forsøgsstationen won the prestigious award on the basis of the free experiment.

 2012 Aaben Dans in Roskilde received the SpringAward on the basis of their dance festival SWOPfestival, a festival that addressed people of all ages.

 2009 Børneavisen.dk, a newspaper for children, as they were able to gather and strengthen all activities within children’s theatre.

 2007 It was awarded to Kulturprinsen and Viborg Municipality because of their way of thinking and making children’s theatre and for having the guts to accomplish it.

-The SpringAward is given by the following jury members
+The SpringAward 2021 was given by the following jury members

 Dramaturg and former board member at ZeBU

 Project Coordinator at Lyngby Taarbæk and former festival director at Horsens Teaterfestival

 Director of Teatercentrum